monocongo/climate_indices/README.md

 For users who'd prefer to not utilize the above approach using the provided `environment.yml` file, the required module dependencies can instead be installed into an Anaconda environment piecemeal via multiple `conda install` commands:

+`$ conda create --name <env_name> python=3`
+`$ source activate <env_name>`
+`$ conda install numba`
 `$ conda install scipy`

-`$ conda install numba`

 `$ conda install netCDF4`

-`$ conda install hdf4=4.2.12` (this is required in order to get around a broken HDF dependency [issue](https://github.com/ContinuumIO/anaconda-issues/issues/1360) with the netCDF4 module)
+`$ conda install hdf4=4.2.12` (this ***may*** be required in order to get around a broken HDF dependency [issue](https://github.com/ContinuumIO/anaconda-issues/issues/1360) with the netCDF4 module)

-## Example indicator processing scripts
+## Example indices processing scripts

-There are example climate indicator processing scripts provided which compute the full suite of indicators for various input dataset types.
+There are example climate indices processing scripts provided which compute the full suite of indices for various input dataset types.
 These process input files in the NetCDF format, and produce output NetCDF files in a corresponding format.

 #### nClimGrid
-The script `process_nclimgrid.py` is used to compute climate indicators from [nClimGrid](https://www.ngdc.noaa.gov/docucomp/page?xml=NOAA/NESDIS/NCDC/Geoportal/iso/xml/C00332.xml&view=getDataView&header=none) input datasets.
-Usage of this script requires specifying the input file names and corresponding variable names for prcipitation, temperature, and soil constant datasets, as well as the month scales over which the scaled indicators (SPI, SPEI, and PAP) are to be computed, plus the base output file name and the initial and final years of the calibration period.
+The script `process_nclimgrid.py` is used to compute climate indices from [nClimGrid](https://www.ngdc.noaa.gov/docucomp/page?xml=NOAA/NESDIS/NCDC/Geoportal/iso/xml/C00332.xml&view=getDataView&header=none) input datasets.
+Usage of this script requires specifying the input file names and corresponding variable names for prcipitation, temperature, and soil constant datasets, as well as the month scales over which the scaled indices (SPI, SPEI, and PAP) are to be computed, plus the base output file name and the initial and final years of the calibration period.

 This script has the following required command line arguments: